SAP/sap-btp-service-operator/README.md

         serviceInstanceName: my-service-instance
     ```

-2. Apply the custom resource file in your cluster to create the binding.
+2. Apply the custom-resource file in your cluster to create the binding.

     ```bash
     kubectl apply -f path/to/my-binding.yaml